-In June 2016, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") No. 2016-13, "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" and subsequent amendments to the initial guidance: ASU 2018-19 "Codification Improvements to Topic 326, Financial Instruments-Credit Losses", ASU 2019-04 "Codification Improvements to Topic 326, Financial Instruments-Credit Losses", ASU 2019-04 "Codification Improvements to Topic 326, Financial Instruments-Credit Losses", ASU 2019-11 "Codification Improvements to Topic 326, Financial Instruments-Credit Losses", ASU 2019-11 "Codification Improvements to Topic 326, Financial Instruments - Credit Losses", ASU 2019-11 "Codification Improvements to Topic 326, Financial Instruments - Credit Losses", ASU 2020-02 Financial Instruments-Credit Losses (Topic 326) and Leases (Topic 842) and ASU 2020-03 Codification Improvements to Financial Instruments, (collectively, "Topic 326").
+In June 2016, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") No. 2016-13, "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" and subsequent amendments to the initial guidance: ASU 2018-19 "Codification Improvements to Topic 326, Financial Instruments-Credit Losses", ASU 2019-04 "Codification Improvements to Topic 326, Financial Instruments-Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments", ASU 2019-05 "Financial Instruments-Credit Losses", ASU 2019-11 "Codification Improvements to Topic 326, Financial Instruments - Credit Losses", ASU 2020-02 Financial Instruments-Credit Losses (Topic 326) and Leases (Topic 842) and ASU 2020-03 Codification Improvements to Financial Instruments, (collectively, "Topic 326").
 Topic 326 requires measurement and recognition of expected credit losses for financial assets held.
 Topic 326 is effective for all public business entities, excluding smaller reporting companies, for periods beginning after December 15, 2019 and all other entities beginning after December 15, 2022.
 We early adopted ASU No. 2016-13 and the related amending ASU's on January 1, 2020, and the adoption did not have a material effect on our financial position, results of operations or disclosures.